Written by Stephanie Barber, Grande Cache, Alberta

 How to Stay Motivated

 Sometimes, as much as we know the exercise is good for our physical and mental health, it can be hard to get it done.
-That is why it is important to create a routine and make walking (or running) a habit.
+That is why it is important to create a routine with Super green Malay Kratom and make walking (or running) a habit.
 Once you have created the habit, it is a good idea to have some fun with it!
 That will help to increase your motivation.

 Start training for a 5K walk!
 Charity walks and fun runs are often 5K.
 If there are no walks in your area, consider joining a virtual walk or run.
-Register for the challenge and post your results on the website.
+Register for the Great Canadian Running Challenge and you can post your results on the website (leaderboard).
 You can also order medals to show off your achievements.

 Consider starting a walking group in your area.
 You could join a virtual walk or run together.
 Having others to help motivate you can keep you going, even on days you do not really feel like it.